HardikBansal-afk/agentic-distillation/README.md

 ```

 ---

-💻 How to Run
+### 💻 How to Run
-Open the Jupyter Notebook (Concept_Distillation_GSM8K.ipynb).
+1. **Open the Notebook:** Open the Jupyter Notebook (`Concept_Distillation_GSM8K.ipynb`).

-If using Google Colab, navigate to Runtime > Change runtime type and select T4 GPU.
+2. **Enable GPU (Colab):** If using Google Colab, navigate to **Runtime > Change runtime type** and select **T4 GPU**.

-Run Cell 1 to initialize the environment and verify GPU allocation.
+3. **Initialize Environment:** Run **Cell 1** to initialize the environment and verify GPU allocation.

-If bitsandbytes was freshly installed, Restart the Session, then run all cells sequentially.
+4. **Restart if Necessary:** If `bitsandbytes` was freshly installed in the first cell, **Restart the Session**, then run all cells sequentially.

-The pipeline is fully automated and will generate a final Matplotlib performance comparison graph at the end of execution.
+5. **Execution:** The pipeline is fully automated.
+Let it run completely to generate a final Matplotlib performance comparison graph at the end of the execution.

+---

-📊 Pipeline Structure
+### 📊 Pipeline Structure
-Data Ingestion: Securely fetches raw JSONL GSM8K data directly via HTTP to prevent library caching conflicts.
+* **Data Ingestion:** Securely fetches raw JSONL GSM8K data directly via HTTP to prevent library caching conflicts.

-Teacher Rationale Generation: The T5-XL model iterates through the training set, generating step-by-step logic paths for each math problem.
+* **Teacher Rationale Generation:** The T5-XL model iterates through the training set, generating step-by-step logic paths for each math problem.

-Memory Cleanup: Aggressive Garbage Collection (gc.collect() and torch.cuda.empty_cache()) clears the Teacher model from VRAM.
+* **Memory Cleanup:** Aggressive Garbage Collection (`gc.collect()` and `torch.cuda.empty_cache()`) clears the Teacher model from VRAM to make room for the student.

-Student Fine-Tuning: The T5-Base model is trained via Seq2SeqTrainer using the Teacher's rationales as target labels.
+* **Student Fine-Tuning:** The T5-Base model is trained via `Seq2SeqTrainer` using the Teacher's rationales as target labels.

-Comparative Evaluation: An untrained Baseline Student and the Fine-Tuned Distilled Student are evaluated against the test set.
+* **Comparative Evaluation:** An untrained Baseline Student and the Fine-Tuned Distilled Student are evaluated against the test set to measure improvement.

+---

-🔬 Key Academic Findings
+### 🔬 Key Academic Findings
-This project serves as an experimental exploration into the Capacity Limits of Small Language Models.
+This project serves as an experimental exploration into the **Capacity Limits of Small Language Models**.

-Initial runs utilizing Flan-T5-Small (60M parameters) demonstrated textbook Catastrophic Forgetting / Model Collapse.
-The model lacked the neural parameter space to memorize multi-step math logic, resulting in the destruction of its pre-trained linguistic weights (evidenced by repeating token loops like 4 - 4 - 4...).
+* **Catastrophic Forgetting & Model Collapse:** Initial runs utilizing `Flan-T5-Small` (60M parameters) demonstrated textbook Catastrophic Forgetting.
+The model lacked the neural parameter space to memorize multi-step math logic, resulting in the destruction of its pre-trained linguistic weights (evidenced by repeating token loops like `4 - 4 - 4...`).
+* **The Parameter Threshold:** Upgrading the student to `Flan-T5-Base` (250M parameters) and expanding the dataset stabilized the gradient updates.
+This experimentally proves that transferring complex reasoning via Knowledge Distillation requires a strict minimum parameter threshold to be successful.
 Upgrading the student to Flan-T5-Base (250M parameters) and expanding the dataset stabilized the gradient updates, proving that transferring complex reasoning via distillation requires a strict minimum parameter threshold.